SumitGohil17/TextPilot/README.md

-# TextPiolate
+# TextPilot

-TextPiolate is a Chrome extension powered by the Gemini API, designed to provide intelligent text suggestions in any textbox, enhancing productivity and streamlining your typing experience.
-Inspired by GitHub Copilot, TextPiolate integrates seamlessly into your browsing workflow.
+TextPilot is a Chrome extension powered by the Gemini API, designed to provide intelligent text suggestions in any textbox, enhancing productivity and streamlining your typing experience.
+Inspired by GitHub Copilot, TextPilot integrates seamlessly into your browsing workflow.

 ## Features